 \section{Experiment}

-In Section~\ref{semi}, we compare our proposed method against baselines on two benchmark network datasets for causal effect estimation.
-In Section~\ref{SBM}, we further evaluate our method's ability to recover heterogeneous edge-level spillover effects and to generate interpretable insights for practical applications.
+In this section, we evaluate our method on three fronts: benchmark comparisons against baselines on two network datasets for causal effect estimation (Section~\ref{semi}), uncertainty quantification for heterogeneous spillover effects through confidence interval construction (Section~\ref{sec:bootstrap-ci-exp}), and interpretability analysis for practical edge-level spillover applications (Section~\ref{sec:edge-interpretability}).